WCSC/wcsc.github.io/README.md

 ### Mission
-Get Whitehatters Computer Security Club memebers into the cybersecurity field.
+Through competing in CCDC competition, we aim to provide Whitehatters Computer Security Club members with valuable enterprise level experience that will be applicable to their future careers in the cybersecurity field.

 ##### Semester Framework
-Build up a network, setup services, and secure the network based off the template below.
+Build, setup services, and secure the network based on the template below.

 <center>
     <figure>